Is Solar Still Worth It With NEM 3.0 in California? 5 Ways To Maximize Your Savings

-Spoiler alert: yes, solar is still worth it for bill savings under NEM 3.0.
-The savings won’t be the same as your neighbors that was grandfathered into NEM 2.0, but a home solar system is still far more affordable than paying utility electricity in California.
+Spoiler alert: Yes, solar is still worth it for bill savings under NEM 3.0.
+The savings won’t be the same as your neighbor’s system that was grandfathered into NEM 2.0, but a home solar is still far more affordable than buying utility electricity in California.

 In this article, we’ll cover two main topics:

 - Why home solar is still worth it in NEM 3.0